 Encourage cooperation and collaboration between all stakeholders involved in the fertilizer value chain for the responsible and sustainable development, production, use and management of fertilizers and reused and recycled nutrients.

-Promote collaboration, partnership and information exchange among the fertilizer industry in the access to and use of fertilizers consistent with legal competition obligations.

-Promoterecycling of nutrients for agricultural and other land uses to reduce the environmental impacts of excess nutrients in the biosphere.
+Promote and maximixe recycling of nutrients for agricultural and other land uses to reduce the environmental impacts of excess nutrients in the biosphere.

 Inspire governments and the private sector to promote and fund innovation in sustainable agricultural nutrient technologies and management.